bruno-cw/pizzadepot/remote-command/README.md

+client-server app for executing shell commands on server

-I hope I don't have to tell you how unsafe this is.
+hope I dont have to tell you how unsafe is it